New

 Vendor Compliance Software: What To Look For

-• Automated document collection & verification: Vendors upload insurance, COIs, and licenses directly, and the system automatically flags them if incomplete.
+• Automated document collection & verification: Vendors upload insurance, COIs, and licenses directly, and the system automatically flags any incomplete documents.
 Automation is the key to eliminating bottlenecks and reducing errors.

 • Real-time compliance tracking & alerts: Property teams receive notifications when insurance expires or compliance status changes, preventing exposure.